 Reflective writing is a very personal style of writing.
 Some see it almost like writing in a diary: a learning journal.

-To help, we have compiled sample CPD claims from four very different personas over a 2-year period and created short examples of reflective writing for two learning activities for each of them.
+To help, we have compiled some sample CPD claims from four very different personas over a 2-year period and created short examples of reflective writing for two learning activities for each of them.

-An alternative option is to use a blog to record the reflective element, with tags to identify which bits of the record relate to the ISTC or to which event (see http://ajplearningjournal.blogspot.co.uk/ for a example, which is a real CPD reflective record so will change as time progresses).
-A spreadsheet could be used to track the points element.
+An alternative option is to use a blog to record the reflective element, with tags to identify which bits of the record relate to the ISTC or to which event (see http://ajplearningjournal.blogspot.co.uk/ for a example, which is a real CPD reflective record, and so will change as time progresses).
+You might also choose to use a spreadsheet to track the points element of your CPD activities.